risingwavelabs/risingwave-docs-legacy/docs/deploy/deploy-k8s-helm.md

 ### Customize state backends

 By default, the RisingWave Helm chart uses MinIO as the default state backend.
-You can edit the `values.yml` file to use other options as the state backend.
+You can edit the `values.yml` file to customize the state backend.

 import Tabs from '@theme/Tabs';